Pack3tL0ss/ConsolePi/README.md

-### Supported Sync Methods:
+### Supported Cluster Sync Methods:

+#### Google Drive:
+   > Read The [Google Drive Setup](readme_content/gdrive.md) for instructions on setting up Google Drive and authorizing ConsolePi to leverage the API.
  - Google Drive/Google Sheets is currently the only external method supported.
 Given this gets the job done, it unlikely more external methods will be added.

-   > Read The [Google Drive Setup](readme_content/gdrive.md) for instructions on setting up Google Drive and authorizing ConsolePi to leverage the API.
+ - The ConsolePi will automatically exchange information with `ConsolePi.csv` in your gdrive under the following scenarios (*all assume the function is enabled in the config*):
+  1. When the ConsolePi receives an IP address, and can reach the google API endpoints.

+  2. When consolepi-menu is launched and the `'r'` (refresh) option is selected.

+  >In both of the above a local cloud cache is updated for the sake of persistence and speed.
+The local cloud cache is what is referenced when the menu is initially launched

+#### DHCP based:

+*Consolepi Acting as a DHCP server for other ConsolePis (Typically via HotSpot)*
  - HotSpot Connected ConsolePi's are automatically discovered, this works even if the Cloud function is disabled in the config.
 If ConsolePiB is connected to ConsolePiA via A's HotSpot - when the menu is launched on ConsolePiA it will detect a RaspberryPi (ConsolePiB) was assigned an ip address and attempt to connect to it via ssh.
 Once a connection is established ConsolePiA will send its details to ConsolePiB, ConsolePiB will respond with its details.

-Assuming there are serial adapters attached to ConsolePiB, menu options will be created for those connections.
+ > **This function is changing:** The repo already has the code for an improved method that will trigger automatically when a lease is handed out.
+At this time it currently only logs, but the original method described above still works.
+ >
+ >Along with this comes an API to speed up updates.
+That API is now implemented and running... http (for now) port 5000 with the following URIs all start with /api/v1.0/ All current methods only support the GET method.
+Post is coming.
+>
+ >* adapters: returns list of local adapters
+ >* remcache: returns the local cloud cache
+ >* ifaces: returns interface / IP details
+ >* details: full json representing all local details for the ConsolePi

+#### mDNS **!!NEW!!**
+* ConsolePis now advertise themselves on the local network via mDNS (bonjour, avahi, ...)

+* When the menu is launched (and on refresh) it starts browsing mDNS for clients, verifies connectivity and updates the local cache.

+#### Local Cloud Cache
-  - local cloud cache:  For both of the above methods, a local file is updated with details for remote ConsolePis.
+  - local cloud cache:  For both of the above methods, a local file `/etc/ConsolePi/cloud.data` is updated with details for remote ConsolePis.
 This cache file can be modified or created manually.
 If the file exists, the remote ConsolePis contained within are checked for reachability and added to the menu on launch.

 ### How it works: